 - Removable ceramic stoneware bowl

 - Dishwasher and oven safe bowl

-This Crock Pot is both functional and stylish.
-The real selling point of the slow cooker though is the built in stir function.
-No longer will you need to take the lid off to stop any vegetables getting stuck to the sides.
-Although foods don’t have to be stirred during cooking time they can benefit from it.
+This Crock-Pot is both functional and stylish.
+The real selling point of the slow cooker though is the built-in stir function.
+No longer will you need to take the lid off to stop any vegetables from getting stuck to the sides.
+Although foods don’t have to be stirred during the cooking time they can benefit from it.
 The use of the auto stir is optional and works via a choice of 2 paddles, depending on what you are cooking.
 Recipes that are of a thinner consistency should use the ‘regular’ paddle, whereas thicker and chunkier recipes will need the ‘stirring’ paddle.
 The slow cooker will run for 2 hours before the stir function starts to work, this is to allow the food to soften up.
 Then it will stir every half an hour for 5 minutes each time.
 There is also an option to manually stir the recipe at a touch of a button – this will run for 1 minute stir time and will not change the auto stir program.

-The keep warm function will automatically kick in once the timed period you have set has finished cooking (set digitally in half hour increments).
+The keep-warm function will automatically kick in once the timed period you have set has finished cooking (set digitally in half-hour increments).

 There is no sear feature with this Crock-Pot.
 This is because the bowl is made from ceramic and is not suitable to be placed on a hob.